xcabbage/Rmarkdown/README.md

 ---

 * 1. change
-* 2. commit in R and comment
+* 2. commit in R and comment it
-* 3. push to git
+* 3. push to git (pw or with SSH:
-Hhlkhlkhl
+->generate in R / Tools/Global options/Git-SVN/create RSA (find the git exe locally) ->copy it git profile/setting/SSH key/new -> copy here
 ---

 ```{r,echo=FALSE}